wetryingtodorock/getblock-docs/en/rpc-service/kcc/ws/kcc_rollup_getInfo.md

 ---
-title: kcc:rollup_getInfo \[WebSocket\]
+title: kcc:rollup_getInfo - KuCoin Community Chain
-description: Returns useful L2-specific information about the current node.
+description: Example code for the kcc:rollup_getInfo ws method. Сomplete guide on how to use kcc:rollup_getInfo ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters